lowRISC/opentitan/sw/device/silicon_creator/rom/docs/_index.md

-The module descriptions below also include descriptions of: the dependencies that are required for that module to be implemented fully; the functionality expected at various milestones of the ROM's development; and, optionally, pseudo-code for any subroutines that make up their implementation.
+The module descriptions below also include descriptions of: the dependencies that are required for that module to be implemented fully; the functionality expected at various stages of the ROM's development; and, optionally, pseudo-code for any subroutines that make up their implementation.

 ## Boot Policy